Collecting and Enforcing Back Child Support

 - Freezing bank accounts so the delinquent parent can't access other money

-- Suspension of a professional license or a driver's license (in some states)
+- Suspending a professional license or a driver's license (in some states)

 Since a jailed parent is unlikely to be able to make child support payments, jail is the last resort.

 The federal Uniform Interstate Family Support Act (UIFSA) allows enforcement of court-issued child support orders in states where the parents and child previously resided.

 The Act says that where the court issued the current child support order has continuing jurisdiction, no matter where the child lives now.
 The new court must defer to the old child support order.
 If there will be a modification of child support, it must comply with the laws of the original state.